khanfarr/visual-data-project-1/README.md

 ## Findings
 Some patterns I observed while exploring the data:

-1. Mobility appears highly unequal: in most years, the distributions are right-skewed, meaning a small set of countries accounts for much of the high inbound or outbound activity while many countries stay near the low end.
+1. Mobility appears highly unequal: in most years, the distributions are right skewed, meaning a small set of countries accounts for much of the high inbound or outbound activity while many countries stay near the low end.
 2. Countries do not split neatly into "senders" or "receivers."
 The scatter shows many mixed profiles, including countries with moderate outbound but low inbound, which suggests participation in global education is often one-directional rather than balanced.
 3. High GDP per capita often overlaps with stronger inbound mobility, but not perfectly.
 Some wealthy countries remain less prominent destinations, and some non-top-GDP countries still attract meaningful inbound shares, suggesting policy, language, and regional networks likely matter alongside income.
 4. The map and histograms together make concentration visible: regional clusters appear in destination-heavy areas, while larger parts of the map remain consistently light across years, pointing to persistent access gaps rather than short-term fluctuation.